 Assessment:

 Caregiver Interview (60–90 minutes): A separate meeting just for us to talk.
-This can be done in person or online and focuses on your goals and your child’s history.
+This can be done in person or online, and focuses on your goals and your child’s history.

 Observation & Interaction (4–8 hours total): This is broken up across several days.
-I will observe or interact with your child however they are most comfortable—whether that is playing, eating a meal, or relaxing.
+We will observe or interact with your child however they are most comfortable—whether that is playing, eating a meal, or relaxing.
 The goal is to see them across various activities to authentically assess their strengths and challenges.

 How do you handle "challenging" behaviors?

 Absolutely not.
 While some skills are best taught in a structured setting, much of our work happens through Natural Environment Teaching (NET).
-This looks like playing with toys, cooking a snack, or playing at the park, where I weave learning opportunities into naturally occurring activities.
+This looks like playing with toys, cooking a snack, or playing at the park, where we weave learning opportunities into naturally occurring activities.

 Yes.
 We prioritize your child’s autonomy and emotional well-being.
-My goal is not to "fix" your child or make them appear "typical."
+Our goal is not to "fix" your child or make them appear "typical."
 We focus on building functional communication, independence, and skills that improve their quality of life, while respecting their unique personality and sensory needs.

 We never stop self-stimulatory behaviors (stimming) unless they are physically harmful to your child or others.
 Stimming is often a vital way for neurodivergent individuals to regulate their nervous systems.